RamanGodun/State-symmetric-blueprint-mono-repo/ADR/ADR-001-State-symmetric-architecture.md

 - **Thin, symmetric facades/adapters** over native state managers (Bloc/Cubit, Riverpod, Provider),
 - **Clean Architecture principles and Dedicated Flutter packages** to split responsibilities cleanly,
 - **Lazy Parity Mode** to minimize overhead by adding adapters for other SMs only when required.
+- **Distributed modular structure:** the monorepo organizes code into dedicated Flutter packages, each with its own dependency scope and responsibility; this enforces isolation, clear ownership, and frictionless reuse across apps and state managers.

 👉 This monorepo was created to **demonstrate the State-Symmetric architecture style** and measure its **business value** in practice.